Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Experiments

 \textbf{VR} Reported in~\Cref{tab:vr_results}, our proposed PREM outperforms other methods in both benchmarks, with the exception of HERO.
-HERO benefits from pre-training on two extensive text-video datasets, TVR~\cite{lei2020tvr} and HowTo100M~\cite{miech2019howto100m}, to acquire additional knowledge.
+HERO benefits from pre-training on two large text-video datasets, TVR~\cite{lei2020tvr} and HowTo100M~\cite{miech2019howto100m}, to acquire additional knowledge.
 In contrast, our model is exclusively trained on the TVR training set.
 HERO without pre-training achieves sub-optimal results.
-HERO fine-tuned using our proposed relevant content-enhanced contrastive learning substantially improves the retrieval efficiency, showing the effectiveness of the partial relevance enhancement in VR task.
+HERO fine-tuned using our proposed relevant content-enhanced contrastive learning substantially improves the retrieval accuracy, showing the effectiveness of the partial relevance enhancement in VR task.
 ReLoCLNet also employs contrastive learning to train the retrieval model; however, it underperforms our model on both datasets, because it neglects to consider query-relevant content when sampling positive samples.
 Instead, our sampling incorporates both strong and weak relevant clips to encourage the model to prioritize query-relevant content in the video.

-\textbf{SVMR and VCMR} As shown in~\Cref{tab:vcmr_tvr} and~\Cref{tab:svmr_vcmr_didemo}, our proposed model outperforms other baseline methods across both tasks, underscoring the effectiveness of our focus-then-fuse moment localizer.
+\textbf{SVMR and VCMR} As shown in~\Cref{tab:vcmr_tvr} and~\Cref{tab:svmr_vcmr_didemo}, our proposed model outperforms other baseline methods on two tasks and two datasets, underscoring the effectiveness of our focus-then-fuse moment localizer.
 The heightened performance of early-fusion and two-stage models compared to late-fusion models can be attributed to the integration of cross-attention in their localizers, facilitating comprehensive interaction of fine-grained information across modalities.
 Noteworthy is the significant improvement in moment retrieval accuracy on TVR when utilizing HERO finetuned by our proposed relevant content-contrastive learning as the video retriever.